bbulson/pdf-form-validator/demo-files/README.md

 📌 Purpose

-Keeps test data separate from source code
+Keeps test data separate from source code<br>
 Allows easy testing without modifying application logic

 ▶️ How to Use

-Add any .pdf form to this folder
+Add any .pdf form to this folder<br>

-Adding or updating files in this directory on GitHub automatically triggers the pipeline to process all files.
+Adding or updating files in this directory on GitHub automatically triggers the pipeline to process all files.<br>
 View results in the Actions tab → [latest workflow run] → Artifacts.

 💡 Notes

-No configuration is required when adding new files
+No configuration is required when adding new files<br>

-All PDFs placed here will be included in the next execution
+All PDFs placed here will be included in the next execution<br>
 Output files will be generated with audit annotations for review